wenxuanou/wenxuanou.github.io/_notes/note-about-homography.md

 Math Formulas
 ======

 I actually don't like the description about homography on wikipedia as they make things too complicated.
-The best mathematical explanation about homography I found is this on [this website](https://towardsdatascience.com/estimating-a-homography-matrix-522c70ec4b2c).
+The best mathematical explanation about homography I found is on [this website](https://towardsdatascience.com/estimating-a-homography-matrix-522c70ec4b2c).

 To begin with, we need to know the calibration parameters of our cameras.
 Since we have multiple cameras taking pictures, we need to know their relative positions, focal lengths, and photo image sizes.
 Color is a totally different problem, so we just assume all the cameras have set to use the same color setting.